 - 5. Whilst measures reflecting our statutory functions continue to show positive progress and largely meet targets.
 It is clear from a number of measures that the cost of living squeeze is starting to have a material impact on our residents. - 6.
 With our communities still in the recovery phase following the pandemic, the cost of living squeeze is a further set back and is starting to show an impact across our KPI suite. - 7.
 Specifically within Ashford Town Centre where occupancies rates whilst still above their pandemic low are starting to fall, this is reflected in both CP_KPI_34 and 35.
 This will likely filter through to our commercial investment measures with time.
 The council has ownership of a number of key sites within Ashford Town Centre and with the Town Centre Reset, a now Super Six project, this will continue to be an area of focus. - 8.
 This cost of living squeeze can also be seen in an increase in the number of homelessness presentations being received CP_KPI_19 with the financial implications of this being closely monitored in our Financial Monitoring reports. - 9.
-The Council is currently running a short survey asking residents what additional support and advice it can best offer to aid with the increasing cost of living.
+The Council has recently run a short survey asking residents what additional support and advice it can best offer to aid with the increasing cost of living.
 Additionally residents are reminded that our Welfare Intervention Officers are available to assist. - 10.
-Finally, due to the short turnaround time of this report, for O&S, the Planning related KPIs have not yet been updated, the narrative has however and it is expected that performance will broadly be in line with the previous quarters.
+Finally, due to the short turnaround time of this report, and the need for the Planning team to prioritise national returns due this month, the Planning related KPIs have not yet been updated, the narrative has however and it is expected that performance will broadly be in line with the previous quarters.
 It should be noted that in the medium term with the new planning system bedding in and Stodmarsh mitigation measures now moving forward, improvements in these measures should start to be seen.